Fleming College: Toronto Campus

 The college has partnered with Trebas Institute to establish Fleming College Toronto.
 In March 2022, Fleming College and Trebas Institute formed a partnership to offer some of Fleming's programs at Fleming College's Toronto campus (operated by Global University Systems Canada, who owns Trebas Institute).
-The partnership, approved by Ontario’s Ministry of Colleges and Universities, allows students to access a combination of programs and services from both public and private institutions.
+The partnership, approved by Ontario's Ministry of Colleges and Universities, allows students to access a combination of programs and services from both public and private institutions.
 The collaboration aims to provide practical, industry-relevant education to help students succeed in the workforce.
 The Toronto campus offers students the opportunity to study in a business-focused environment with access to career opportunities in the Greater Toronto Area.

 Partnerships

 The college has established pathways from college to university through affiliations with a number of provincial, national and international post college institutions and universities.
 The college has established pathways for students to transfer their credits to Trent University.

 In March 2022, the college launched a partnership with the semi-professional League1 Ontario soccer expansion team Electric City FC for the use of its Sports Complex for the club's home games.
-The club later folded in January 2024 after declining attendance and ownership mismanagement.
+The club later folded after just two seasons of operation in January 2024 due to declining attendance and ownership mismanagement.